 As is the case with pharmaceuticals generally, it is likely that there may be side effects and adverse events associated with the use of OP-1250 or any future product candidates we may develop.
+For example, during the Phase 1a portion of our Phase 1/2 clinical trial, three patients had grade 4 neutropenia attributed to study drug by the investigator, and two of these patients presented with fever and neutropenia.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
 Undesirable side effects caused by OP-1250 or any future product candidates we may develop could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA, EMA or other comparable foreign regulatory authorities.
 The drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 Any of these occurrences may significantly harm our business, financial condition, results of operations and prospects.